 Vote YES on Prop 420

-Scottsdale Proposition 420 makes a small, but critical, change to our Scottsdale City Charter.
+Scottsdale Proposition 420 makes a small, but critical, change to our Scottsdale City Charter in order to protect our preserve.
 It guarantees that any construction in the McDowell Sonoran Preserve, or spending of Preserve Funds, other than for trails, trailheads, maintenance, or restoration, MUST go to a vote of Scottsdale citizens.

 A YES vote to Proposition 420 leaves in place the Preserve’s current management structure.
 The McDowell Sonoran Preserve Commission and experienced city staff remain responsible for the Preserve’s daily operations.
 Access for first responders, remediation efforts, and expansion of parking facilities at existing trailheads are ALL permitted.